Avrahm Yarmolinsky

 Avrahm Yarmolinsky (January 13, 1890 – September 28, 1975) was an author, translator, and the husband of Babette Deutsch.

+Biography

+Yarmolinsky attended the University of Neuchâtel in Switzerland before emigrating to United States in 1913.
+He received a bachelor's degree from City College of New York in 1916 and his doctorate from Columbia University in 1921.
+He married Babette Deutsch on April 28, 1921.

 Yarmolinsky was head of the Slavonic Division of the New York Public Library from 1918 to 1955.
-He also taught at Columbia University and the City College of New York.